Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 See the DrugPatentWatch profile for aspirin

-Aspirin, a common over-the-counter pain reliever, is often taken to alleviate headaches, fever, and body aches.
-But how quickly does it start to work?
-In this article, we'll explore the timeline of aspirin's relief and what you can expect when taking this medication.
+Aspirin, a common over-the-counter pain reliever, is often used to alleviate headaches, fever, and body aches.
+But how quickly does it start working?
+In this article, we'll explore the speed of relief provided by aspirin and what you can expect when taking it.

 What is Aspirin?